VirtualWalker/VRController/README.md

 * [Qt] - used for all GUIs
 * [Jenkins] - used as the continous server integration
 * [BlueZ] - default linux library for Bluetooth functionnality
+* [QProgressIndicator] - add a progress indicator widget (released with LGPL license)

 License
 -------